EEEGuba/Ryanair-Zendesk-Tampermonkey-addons/README.md

 click raw and copy text or copy directly from the file you see

-go into your tampermonkey extension for your browser
+go into your tampermonkey extension (if you do not have it yet, install it in the browsers extension store) for your browser, and create a new script

 paste the code and save